daniel-molina/visualequation/HACKING.md

 > **Note**: That and next definitions refer to an equation because selectivity
 > property is used, which require an equation to be defined.

-A **N-ulevel aide** of an equation E, N being a positive number, is a subeq AI of US such that:
+A **N-ulevel aide** of an equation E, N being a non-negative number, is a subeq AI of US such that:

 *   AI is a M-ulevel peer of E, 0 < M < N, and
 *   AI has no strict subeqs which are selectable.

-A **N-ulevel mate** of an equation E, N being a positive number, is a subeq MA of S such that:
+A **N-ulevel mate** of an equation E, N being a non-negative number, is a subeq MA of S such that:

 *   MA is a N-ulevel peer of E, or
 *   MA is a M-ulevel aide of E.